-Biofilms start as individual microorganisms that float in the water and when left untreated will migrate to an area where they attach themselves to a surface and begin multiplying.
-The biofilm continues to grow in surface area, mass, and migrates to form additional biofilm areas.
-When bacteria and biofilms form, they will attach to the metal and lead to metal degradation via corrosion, contamination, and mechanical blockages – all of which result in reduced heat transfer, decreasing operational efficiencies.
-In some cases microbiological contamination can lead to the growth of a bacteria known as Legionella Pneumophila, which is the cause of Legionnaires Disease.
+Biofilms start as individual microorganisms that float in the water.
+When left untreated, they will migrate to an area where they attach themselves to a surface and begin multiplying.
+The biofilm continues to grow in surface area and mass, and migrates to form additional biofilm areas.
+When bacteria and biofilms form, they will attach to the metal and lead to metal degradation via corrosion, contamination and mechanical blockages – all of which result in reduced heat transfer, decreasing operational efficiencies.

 Oxidizing biocides are chemicals that have the ability to kill microorganisms through the electrochemical process of oxidation.
-An oxidizing agent such as chlorine pulls electrons in, while the bacteria it is attacking loses electrons.
-This loss of electrons causes the organism to die or at least prevent it from continuing its growth cycle.
+An oxidizing agent, such as chlorine, pulls electrons in, while the bacteria it is attacking loses electrons.
+This loss of electrons causes the organism to die or, at least, prevents it from continuing its growth cycle.

 There are many choices and mechanisms to control bacteria in cooling water systems.
 There are differences based upon how an oxidizing biocide is introduced into the water, how it will react with water, how it reacts with various compounds found in the water, their stability, their oxidizing power, their ability to penetrate biofilms, and their effectiveness.

-Below is a chart summarizing some of the possible solutions along with and disadvantages of each solution.
+Below is a chart summarizing some of the possible solutions, along with disadvantages, of each solution.

 Isothiazolin requires a longer contact time compared to DBNPA.
 Suggested dose rate is typically 100 ppm for 4 hours of contact time.
-Isothiazolin effectiveness is also pH dependent.
-Isothiazolin is a very dangerous biocide (from a health perspective) and careful application of the product should be used.
+Isothiazolin effectiveness is also pH-dependent.
+Isothiazolin is a very dangerous biocide, from a health perspective) and careful application of the product should be undertaken.
 Isothiazolin can also be deactivated by H2S coming from SRBs.

-Gluteraldhyde requires long holding times (much longer than isothiazolin or DBNPA) as the kill rate is slow.
+Glutaraldehyde requires long holding times (much longer than isothiazolin or DBNPA), as the kill rate is slow.
 Higher concentrations of product will lower the required contact time but increase treatment cost.
-Suggested dosage rates are 100 ppm of active gluteraldehyde for 6 hours.
-Gluteraldehyde can be deactivated by ammonia coming from denitrifying bacteria.
+Suggested dosage rates are 100 ppm of active glutaraldehyde for 6 hours.
+Glutaraldehyde can be deactivated by ammonia coming from denitrifying bacteria.

-Quaternary amines are similar to the above non-oxidizing biocides in effectiveness and applications are very system dependent.
-The key problem with quaternary amines is due to having a cationic (positive) charge.
+Quaternary amines are similar to the above non-oxidizing biocides in effectiveness and applications are very system-dependent.
+The key problem with quaternary amines is due to their cationic (positive) charge.
 This positive charge will adversely react with anionic dispersant polymers, used for scale and corrosion management, resulting in product precipitation and reduced product effectiveness.

-For a free system analysis and biocide recommendations reach out to talk with a Cooling Tower Expert.
+For a free system analysis and biocide recommendations, reach out to talk with a Smart Release cooling tower expert.